Tutorial: Enable co-management for existing Configuration Manager clients

 When you select the Azure China cloud or Azure Government cloud, the Upload to Microsoft Endpoint Manager admin center option for tenant attach is disabled.

 Select Sign In.
-Sign in as an Azure AD global administrator, and then select Next.
+Sign in as a Microsoft Entra Global Administrator, and then select Next.
 You sign in this one time for the purposes of this wizard.
 The credentials aren't stored or reused elsewhere.

 On the Enablement page, choose the following settings: